Hypocisy/RPGCoreV3-Chinese-wiki/Nearby.md

 Picks points near **every** target which was input.
-If we roll to pick an entity, but no entities are available no target will be picked.
+If we roll to pick an entity, but no entities are available, no target will be picked.

 | Key | Type | Description | Defaults | Required | Variable |
 |-|-|-|-|-|-|